 6. Genghis Capital Ltd

 The banks serve as one of the investment banks in Kenya.
-Its services include securities trading, research, wealth management, investment advisory management, and corporate finance advisory.
+Its services include securities trading, research, wealth management, investment advisory, and corporate finance.

 Genghis capital provides customer-oriented research that extensively helps them in identifying customer needs.

 It offers a relationship brokerage whereby the service delivered is driven by the power of the relationship between the client and the broker.

 Their services range from stock brokerage and equities trading, fixed income bonds trading, over-the-counter trading or OTC, Agency network, and private wealth.